 - The following are not permitted in the reading room: pens, folders, clipboards or plastic sleeves, bags, containers of any kind, food or drink.

-Please email us your enquiry using this online contact form before contacting us by phone.
+If you have a question, complaint or would like to provide us with your feedback, please email us your enquiry using this online contact form before contacting us by phone.

 T: +61 3 9348 5600